Fast-CGI for RESTful Endpoints

 -

-Within each handler process, the
+Non-blocking polling: Within each handler process,

 do ... loop

-non-blocking polling to check for work, which is highly
+uses non-blocking polling to check for

-efficient.
+work, which is highly efficient.
 The processing of each request is

 synchronous.
-A task that takes significant time to complete
+A task that takes significant time to complete will tie

-instances to pick up subsequent requests.
+up subsequent requests.

 -